eskinderit/single-elders-home-monitoring/instructions.md

 ### Running PySpark on Jupyter Notebook
 - to check that pyspark is correctly installed: launch `pyspark` and/or `spark-shell`
+- to check what hdfs datanodes/namenodes are running: `$HADOOP_HOME/bin/hdfs dfsadmin -report`
 - to close ssh user session launch `exit`
 - to switch off VM launch `vagrant halt`